-Over-the-counter cold medicines won’t cure your cold, but they might make you more comfortable, so you can rest as it runs its course.
+Over-the-counter medicines won’t cure your cold, but they might make you feel better, so you can rest as it runs its course.
 Here's a look at some common products and what they can do for you.

 Runny Nose, Watery Eyes, and Sneezing

 When you have a cold, your body makes chemicals called histamines.
 That leads to sneezing, a runny nose, and watery eyes.

 Over-the-counter antihistamines such as chlorpheniramine and diphenhydramine block this process and can relieve those symptoms.
 They can also make you sleepy and dry out your eyes, nose, and mouth.
 Antihistamines can make secretions thick, which can be a problem for people with asthma.

 Can’t stop hacking?
 You have two main choices in the cold-and-flu aisle: